goodonone/celebrity-health-fitness-video-subscription/README.md

 ![Design Second Tier for the Celebrity Health & Fitness App](celebrityFitnessProject/Design/Screenshots/Content/TierTwoPaidTierView.jpg)

-For tier two and three, the workouts can also be categorized by workout type by flipping the toggle.
+For tier two and three, the workouts can also be categorized by 'Workout Type' by flipping the toggle.

 ![Design Workout by type Continued for the Celebrity Health & Fitness App](celebrityFitnessProject/Design/Screenshots/Content/WorkoutsByType.jpg)